jundalisay/superb/content/en/research/tesla/energy/part-07.md

 The difficulties of sinking shafts and placing boilers at depths of, say, twelve thousand feet, corresponding to an increase in temperature of about 120 degrees C., are not insuperable, and we could certainly avail ourselves in this way of the internal heat of the globe.
 In fact, it would not be necessary to go to any depth at all in order to derive energy from the stored terrestrial heat.

 The superficial layers of the earth and the air strata close to the same are at a temperature sufficiently high to evaporate some extremely volatile substances, which we might use in our boilers instead of water.

-There is no doubt that a vessel might be propelled on the ocean by an engine driven by such a volatile fluid, no other energy being used but the heat abstracted from the water.
+A vessel might be propelled on the ocean by an engine driven by such a volatile fluid, no other energy being used but the heat abstracted from the water.
 But the amount of power which could be obtained in this manner would be, without further provision, very small.

+## Electricity From Natural Sources

 Electricity produced by natural causes is another source of energy which might be rendered available.
 Lightning discharges involve great amounts of electrical energy, which we could utilize by transforming and storing it.
 Some years ago I made known a method of electrical transformation which renders the first part of this task easy, but the storing of the energy of lightning discharges will be difficult to accomplish.